serkanyazicioglu/Nhea/README.md

 ### Mailing Job Docker

 You can use the sample project in the solution to create your mailing service or directly use the docker image.
-Click <b><a href=https://hub.docker.com/r/nhea/mailservice>here</a></b> to visit repository docker page or run the following command to pull the image.
+Click <b><a target='blank' href='https://hub.docker.com/r/nhea/mailservice'>here</a></b> to visit repository docker page or run the following command to pull the image.

 ```
 docker pull nhea/mailservice:latest